10 Best HVAC Companies in Cupertino, CA

 Frequently Asked Questions About HVAC in Cupertino, CA

-You should have your HVAC system inspected twice annually.
-At the time of the inspection, your technician will inform you what services are required.
-You should also schedule an inspection if you notice new issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are required.
+You should also call a technician if you notice any new issues, such as leaks, strange noises, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 There are a number of ways you can make your HVAC system more energy-efficient: